jacciz/wisdotcrashdatabase/README.md

 The format data in this package must be in a .fst, but narratives must be in a .csv.
 In order to set the up, SAS code is run for each year and is exported to a folder of your choosing.
-This code are the three SAS scripts in inst/extdata/SAS\_to\_FST/.
+This is done by running the three SAS scripts in inst/extdata/SAS\_to\_FST/.
 Use the appropriate code for the appropriate crash db year.
 This code outputs a CSV of crash, person, vehicle, and narrative.
 Scripts must be run for each year.
 These CSVs must be in a single folder and you may have to change the folder path in the code.

-Next, run the R code to translate the CSV to .fst with ‘CSV\_to\_FST.R’.
-This reads the CSV files and exports each as a FST.
+Next, run the R code to translate the .csv to .fst with ‘CSV\_to\_FST.R’.
+This reads all the CSV files and exports each as a FST.
 This is a batch job and can run only ONCE.
 To update current year (like 2021), the .ps1 file automates this translation from SAS to .fst by running the command in Shell.
 Be sure to change the file paths!

 ## Importing data